 One-click migration.
 Use the one-click Installation tool to easily migrate your site.

 High performance, speed and uptime.
-With multiple redundant connections on powerful servers in secure data centers all over the world, you can rest easy knowing you’re guaranteed a 99.9% uptime.
+With multiple redundant connections on powerful servers in secure data centers all over the world, you can rest easy.

 Plans to fit all requirements.
 Whether you need a starter web hosting plan or are looking for a private server that can scale, GoDaddy can meet your needs.